Soccer is a game that features various complexities, some of which may be unbeknownst to people who are new to the sport.

 Not everyone can play this position to great effect.

-And one of the reasons for this is because the central midfield role arguably runs the most when compared against other positions on the soccer pitch.
+And one of the reasons for this is because the central midfield role arguably covers the most distance when compared against other positions on the soccer pitch.

 The best center midfielders usually possess the following physical, technical and mental attributes that enable them to play this role impeccably: